 It’s summertime and I’m in the middle of scrubbing our balcony.
 I set down the brush and stand, stretching the kink in my back.
-My son Jeremy steps a bit closer, gingerly edging around the puddle, then stands silent.
+My son Colin steps a bit closer, gingerly edging around the puddle, then stands silent.

 “Yes?”
 I prompt when he doesn’t continue.
 He looks at the puddle on the balcony floor as if it contains all the mysteries of the universe and stays quiet.
 The hair prickles on the back of my neck.
-This isn’t like Jeremy.
+This isn’t like Colin.
 Usually when he wants to talk, I can’t get him to be quiet.
 He can, and will, talk for hours.

 The silence grows while I wait.
 Finally he sighs and takes a deep breath.